-You can also categorize ERP systems based on the size of business they target.
-We use the terms Tier I, Tier II and Tier III to differentiate between systems based on the revenue and complexity of the companies they’re targeting.
+In any case, one way to categorize ERP systems is based on the size of business they target.
+We like using the terms Tier I, Tier II, and Tier III to identify systems based on the revenue and complexity of the companies that typically use these systems.

 Tier I